Are Circuits Changing at Machu Picchu?

 - MAPS for each NEW circuit are now available on the new website where tickets are sold as of August 4.

-- the changes to the circuits began June 1, 2024 and are currently in effect
+- the changes to the circuits began June 1, 2024 and are currently in effect in 2025.

 - although they announced an increase to 5600 visitors per day in June 2024, it's a mystery to me how they calculate their numbers.
 In February after Joinnus website was launched, I added up all the tickets for foreigners and citizens of South American countries and got over 10,000 people per day.
 That's right.
 Every year when they release the new tickets in early January, I tally up all the tickets available for every circuit and it's been over 7000+ visitors per day for several years.
 So.